embrace-io/embrace-docs/docs/privacy-policy.md

 If you have any comments, concerns or questions about this Privacy Policy, please send us an email at support@embrace.io or send mail to:

 Embrace
-8569 Higuera Avenue
-Culver City, CA 90232
+1901 Avenue of the Stars
+Suite 200
+Los Angeles, CA 90067